What is an intrauterine device (IUD)?

 - Are or might be pregnant.

-- Have a pelvic infection, called pelvic inflammatory disease (PID), or get infections easily.
+- Have a pelvic infection called pelvic inflammatory disease (PID) or get infections easily.

-While very unlikely, you can get pregnant with IUDs.
-If you miss any periods and feel like you may be pregnant, take a urine pregnancy test.
-If you have a positive pregnancy test, please call your doctor at once.
-They will need to see you right away.
+- If you miss any periods and feel like you may be pregnant, take a urine (pee) pregnancy test.

 - Some temporary pinching or period-like cramping